vcastrejont/rideasone/README.md

-# Nearsoft Car Pooling app
+# Nearsoft Car Pooling app1

 ### Executive Summary
 Corporate web system to share your car ride to your workplace.